ecssiah/libgdx-and-jruby/README.md

     end

 You need to declare the implemented methods.
 I think in Java it ignores them if they are missing.
 Also, notice that Ruby pretty much treats all numbers the same.
-No more f's all over the place or issues with whether or not you sent a float or a int to a function.
-If you need to convert something they have short little methods built in along with basic math functions.
+No more f's all over the place or issues with whether or not you sent a float or an int to a method.
+If you need to convert something there are short little methods built in along with basic math functions.

     @float.to_i
     @integer.to_s